19th Century Persian Serapi Carpets: The Deeply Emotive Weavings Of Northwest Persian Azerbaijan

 Persian Serapi Carpet | 8′ 11″ x 12′ 2″ | circa 1875 | High-Collectible

-The mountain weavers who created 19th-century Serapis were deeply in tune with and inspired by the forces of the natural world in which they spent their entire lives.
-In the many interviews I was privileged to have with tribal elders in the 1980s and 90s, they often expressed that the motivation and purpose of this art form was to reflect the infinite world and express the metaphysical principle of the unity of all things.
+The mountain weavers who created 19th-century Serapis were deeply in tune with and inspired by the forces of the natural world in which they spent their entire lives, generation after generation.
+In the many interviews I was privileged to have with tribal elders in the 1980s and 90s, they often expressed that the motivation and purpose of this art form was to reflect their view of the infinite world and express the metaphysical principle of the unity of all things.

-When we gaze upon a truly fine Serapi carpet and begin to come under its spell, time seems to stand still, and we begin to sense something infinitely greater than mere patterns in wool.
-In such moments, we can connect with that supremely great source of inspiration that animates all life.
-To me, this is the most important purpose of art.
+When we gaze upon a truly fine 140 to nearly 200-year-old Serapi carpet and start to come under its spell, time seems to stand still, and we progressively gain the sense of something infinitely greater than mere patterns in wool.
+In such moments, we can connect with that supremely profound source of inspiration that animates all life.
+To me, this is the most enriching aspect and important purpose of all art.

 “Serapi rugs have caused me to well up with tears.
 They have the spiritual impact of a Mark Rothko.
 When artistic vision transcends what seems possible, something extraordinary occurs.
 The sublime becomes manifest.”